ORQ: Complex Analytics on Private Data with Strong Security Guarantees: Appendix

 \section{Appendix}

-In the following sections, we provide additional details on our oblivious shuffling primitives (Appendix \ref{apdx:shuffle}), sorting (including quicksort, radixsort, and our table sort protocol; Appendix \ref{apdx:sort}), and join (including arguments of correctness and more information on the trimming heuristic; Appendix \ref{apdx:join}).
-Appendix~\ref{apdx:bw} provides detailed bandwidth measurements for \ours and the systems we compare against, and Appendix~\ref{apdx:geo} shows \ours's performance in a geodistributed setting. \camera{Appendices are not included in the peer-review process.}
+\tocs{ In the following sections, we provide additional details on our oblivious shuffling (Appendix \ref{apdx:shuffle}), radixsort (Appendix \ref{sec:radixsort-analysis}), quicksort (Appendix \ref{sec:bound-quicksort}), and join primitives (including arguments of correctness and more information on the trimming heuristic; Appendix \ref{apdx:join}).
+Appendix~\ref{apdx:bw} provides detailed bandwidth measurements for \ours and the systems we compare against.
+Appendices are not included in the peer-review process. }